 Feather River College is in the upper Feather River watershed, the headwaters of the State Water Project.
 The State Water Project and Feather River provide drinking water to 68 percent of Californians and irrigates 750,000 acres of farmland.
 Up to one half of the freshwater flowing into the Delta begins as snow and rain in these watersheds.

 These projects are supported by a grant from the Sierra Nevada Conservancy and have been made possible by our many community partners.
 FRC is proud to have built regional partnerships with federal, state, and local agencies, as well as businesses and non-profits to provide cutting-edge training to students and community members in the space of applied fire and ecosystem management.

-FRC Applies for Second Bachelor’s Degree in Ecosystem Restoration and Applied Fire Management
+FRC Receives Preliminary Approval for Second Bachelor’s Degree in Ecosystem Restoration and Applied Fire Management

 Feather River College recently submitted an application to offer a Bachelor of Science in Ecosystem Restoration and Applied Fire Management.
-Graduates will be trained to respond to, and help prevent, catastrophic wildfires that have damaged much of the region.
-The new degree proposal would equip students with the education and skills necessary to meet critical regional workforce needs related to healthy forest management, prescribed fire, and other techniques to promote healthy forest ecology, as well as restoration of burned forest and riparian ecosystems.
+We have received preliminary approval from the Community College Chancellor's Office to move forward with devleoping this degree, pending agreemens with the Calfornia State Univeristy system.
+Graduates from this proposed program would be trained to respond to, and help prevent, catastrophic wildfires that have damaged much of the region.
+The new degree would equip students with the education and skills necessary to meet critical regional workforce needs related to healthy forest management, prescribed fire, and other techniques to promote healthy forest ecology, as well as restoration of burned forest and riparian ecosystems.

 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.